chenxuan520/vim-fast/README.en.md

 ## Project features

-1. ** It takes 3 minutes to install the VIM configuration (including LSPS) from the new Linux host and 3 minutes to resolve all problems **
+1. **It takes 3 minutes to install the VIM configuration (including LSPS) from the new Linux host and 3 minutes to resolve all problems**

 2. Based on Vimplus, all configuration files are stored in.
 Vimrc.
-The configuration file with more than 400 lines is simple and intuitive, and redundancy of multiple configuration files is avoided
+The configuration file with more than 500 lines is simple and intuitive, and redundancy of multiple configuration files is avoided

 3. Simplify the plug-ins, and select 30 plug-ins to improve the opening speed